thacuber2a03/wasp/doc/ref.md

 begins a new environment, and evaluates each of it's arguments. returns the last one.

-- `(func params ...)`
+- `(func params ... & rest)`

 makes and returns a "func".
-unlike corefuncs, funcs' contents can be printed, and can store the value of the variables in the environment they're in for later use ("close over" them, closures)
+unlike corefuncs, funcs' contents can be printed, and can store the value of the variables in the environment they're in for later use ("close over" them, closures). the `rest` argument is a symbol that holds all extra arguments passed to the function.

-- `(macro params ...)`
+- `(macro params ... & rest)`

 makes and returns a "macro".
-macros are like funcs, but their contents are evaluated *twice*, one to get the code to evaluate and another to actually evaluate it. this behavior allows metaprogramming, and even adding new syntax, such as another way to declare funcs.
+macros are like funcs, but their contents are evaluated *twice*, one to get the code to evaluate and another to actually evaluate it. this behavior allows metaprogramming, such as adding another way to declare funcs.

 - `(if condition then ... else?)`